Florida Golf Cart Laws (Rules for Safe Driving)

 • Mirrors: A rear-view mirror and side mirrors help you monitor traffic around you, making it safer to navigate crowded streets.

-• Seat Belts: If equipped, they're a legal requirement.
+• Seat Belts: If equipped, seat belts are a legal requirement.
 They provide additional security by keeping riders fastened throughout the journey.

 • Windshield: Protects against wind and flying debris, ensuring clear driving vision.